vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

 Hic input
 =========

-If you already have a Kai-C Hic object, for example from a previous ``fanc auto`` run or from the ``fanc hic`` command, you can feed them to ``fanc auto`` directly:
+If you already have a FAN-C Hic object, for example from a previous ``fanc auto`` run or from the ``fanc hic`` command, you can feed them to ``fanc auto`` directly:

 .. code:: bash